llDataSciencell/SmartSketchNvidiaSpadeForWindows/README.md

 cd ../
 ```

-test the script on terminal (This process's purpose is not visualizing on Browser)
+test the script on terminal in backend directory (This process's purpose is not visualizing on Browser)
 ```
 python test.py --name coco_pretrained --dataset_mode coco --dataroot C:\GithubClone\SPADE\datasets\coco_stuff
 ```

 ### Launch the server and test on browser

-type this script on your root dir of this source code.
+type this script on backend/ dir of this source code.
 ```
+cd backend
 python server.py
 ```